unify-ressources/.github/profile/README.md

 # Unify-Ressources

-Unify-Ressources is an open source organization dedicated to creating high-quality components for UnoCSS and TailwindCSS.
-We support ReactJS, VueJS, AlpineJs and our components are designed to be lightweight, flexible, and easy to use.
+Unify-Ressources is a set of Modern Blocks/components for UnoCSS and TailwindCSS.
+Our Blocks/Components are designed to be lightweight, flexible, and easy to use.

+## What Come Next

+### For UnoCSS

+- VueJs/NuxtJs support
+- AstroJs support

+### For TailwindCSS

+1. ReactJS/NextJS Support
+2. VueJS/NuxtJs Support
+3. AlpineJs support

 ## Features